alexandair/entra-powershell-docs/docs/conceptual/manage-groups.md

 ---
-title: Tutorial - Manage groups with Microsoft Entra PowerShell
+title: Manage groups
-description: Learn how to create, edit, update, and delete a group in Microsoft Entra PowerShell. ms.topic: tutorial ms.date: 04/17/2024
+description: Learn how to create, edit, update, and delete a group in Microsoft Entra PowerShell. ms.topic: how-to ms.date: 04/17/2024
 author: csmulligan
 manager: CelesteDG
 ms.author: cmulligan
+ms.reviewer: stevemutungi

 #Customer intent: As an IT admin managing groups and users in Microsoft Entra ID, I want to learn hot to create, edit and update a group in Microsoft Entra PowerShell so that I can automate group management tasks.
 ---

-# Tutorial: Manage groups with Microsoft Entra PowerShell
+# Manage groups

 In this tutorial, you'll learn how to create, edit, update, and delete a group in Microsoft Entra PowerShell.
 You'll also learn how to add and remove users from a group.

 ## Prerequisites

- - Installed the latest Microsoft Entra PowerShell module.
+ - Install the latest Microsoft Entra PowerShell module.
 For more information, see [Install the Microsoft Entra PowerShell module](installation.md).
  - Have at least the [Groups Administrator role](/entra/identity/role-based-access-control/permissions-reference#groups-administrator).

 ## Create and edit a group